NHMDenmark/Mass-Digitizer/README.md

 In the root of this folder there is a batch file ([prepare-db.bat](https://github.com/NHMDenmark/Mass-Digitizer/tree/main/MassDigitizer/sql/editions/prepare-db.bat)) that needs to be run in order to execute the sql statements.
 The resulting updated db.sqlite3 file is located in the [temp](https://github.com/NHMDenmark/Mass-Digitizer/tree/main/MassDigitizer/sql/editions/temp) folder from where it will be picked up by Inno Setup for being bundled with the installer.

-In order to run the batch file, you need to install [sqlite command tools](https://sqlite.org/download.html) first and add its path to your machine's PATH environment variables.
+In order to run the batch file, you need to install [sqlite command tools](https://sqlite.org/download.html) first and make sure its path is added to your machine's PATH environment variables.

 So the process for compilation are as follows:
 1. Create the executable using PyInstaller
-2. Run the batch file to generate the db edition of choice
+2. Run the batch file to prepare the database
-3. Run the Inno Setup script to create the installer for this edition
+3. Run the Inno Setup script to create the installer

 Here follows a table for the different collections supported so far: